Zhehao-P/terraform-analysis-agent/DOCKER.md

 cp .env.example .env
 ```

-2. Update the `.env` file with your API credentials (all required):
+2. Update the `.env` file with your API credentials and Qdrant connection details:

 ```
 # API Key for embeddings